-I’m happy to share a new free crochet shawl pattern today: the Ana Lucia Shawl.
+I’m happy to share a new free crochet shawl pattern: the Ana Lucia Shawl.
+This elegant shawl has some beautiful details and has matching tassels on all ends.
 This is the second design in my new series of patterns dedicated to my extended family (people with the same condition as me).

 We tried to make the pattern as simple as possible, taking beginners into account while designing.
 There are only 10 rows that need to be repeated four times.
 That’s all!